 (ii) sufficient nominations are not received by the Minister,

-within the nomination period, the Minister may (after the expiry of the nomination period) nominate for appointment to the Board as members such persons as he or she thinks fit, in sufficient numbers to fill the remaining places available, and those persons are appointed as if they were nominated in accordance with subregulation (1).
+within the nomination period, the Minister may (after the expiry of the nomination period) nominate for appointment to the board as members such persons as he or she thinks fit, in sufficient numbers to fill the remaining places available, and those persons are appointed as if they were nominated in accordance with subregulation (1).

-[Regulation 11 amended in Gazette 29 April 1997 p.
+[Regulation 11 amended in Gazette 29 Apr 1997 p.
 2140.]